Safe Computing Practices

 Norton AntiVirus and Symantec are trademarks of Symantec Corporation.

 McAfee and McAfee VirsusScan are trademarks of Network Associates, Inc

 Windows and Microsoft are trademarks of Microsoft Corporation.

 Zone Alarm is a trademark of Zone Labs, Inc.

-- † The download links will download Rapport directly from the Trusteer website.
-Use of the software is governed by a license with Trusteer, which is available on that website.
-By downloading and installing the Rapport software, you agree to the terms of the license and to all of Trusteer's terms and conditions, also found on the website.
-The Bank of Nova Scotia is not responsible for, nor guarantees, this software, other products or services of Trusteer, or the Trusteer website.
-Direct any questions, problems, or concerns regarding Rapport or Trusteer in general to support@Trusteer.com.
+The download link will take you to the IBM website, where you can begin the IBM Trusteer Rapport software download.
+Use of the software is governed by a license with IBM, which is available on that website.
+By downloading and installing the IBM Trusteer Rapport software, you agree to the terms of the license and to all of IBM's terms and conditions, also found on the website.
+The Bank of Nova Scotia is not responsible for, nor guarantees, this software, other products or services of IBM, or the IBM website.
+Direct any questions, problems, or concerns regarding IBM Trusteer Rapport or IBM in general to email@example.com.